actions-marketplace-validations/Shipi18n_shipi18n-github-action/README.md

           target-languages: 'es,fr,de,ja'
 ```

 That's it!
-Now whenever you update `locales/en.json`, translations are automatically generated.
+Now whenever you update `locales/en.json`, only the changed keys are translated (incremental mode).

 ## Usage